KevCui/animepahe-dl/README.md

 Options:
   -a <name>               anime name
   -s <slug>               anime slug, can be found in $_ANIME_LIST_FILE
-                          ingored when "-a" is enabled -e <num1,num3-num4...>  optional, episode number to download multiple episode numbers seperated by ","
+                          ignored when "-a" is enabled -e <num1,num3-num4...>  optional, episode number to download multiple episode numbers seperated by ","
                           episode range using "-"
+                          all eposidos using "*"
-  -e all                  To download all the available episodes -l                      optional, show m3u8 playlost link without downloading videos -r                      optional, specify resolution: "1080", "720"...
+  -l                      optional, show m3u8 playlost link without downloading videos -r                      optional, specify resolution: "1080", "720"...
                           by default, the highest resolution is selected